SpongePowered/SpongeDocs/source/about/staff.rst

 Staff
 =====

-Below is a list of Sponge's staff members.
+Below is a list of staff members of the Sponge project.
 Each section is presented alphabetically.

 Project Leaders
 ~~~~~~~~~~~~~~~